 Today, there is increasing recognition among many scientists and scientific institutions that fostering science that is more inclusive, transparent, and reproducible requires that we support wider designation of credit everywhere it is due—and to do that, authorship roles and other contributions must be more clearly delineated.

 In 2017, AGU adopted the Contributor Roles Taxonomy (CRediT) for use in its peer-reviewed journals, in part to increase “transparency around contributions in scholarly research” [Hanson and Webb, 2018].
+This was reinforced in a leading opinion in the Proceedings of the National Academy of Sciences [McNutt et al., 2018].
 Earlier this year, CRediT, which “describes 14 roles that represent the typical range of contributors to scientific scholarly outputs, and that can be used to enable recognition and facilitate transparency” was published as a national standard.
 This standardization is a great advance in recognizing the many roles that factor into the production of publications, but what about authorship and credit for other research artifacts, such as data, code, algorithms, methods, and samples?

-Earth Science Information Partners (ESIP)—a community of Earth and data scientists focused on the collection, stewardship, and use of Earth science data, information, and knowledge in response to societal needs—created the Research Artifact Citation Cluster to examine all aspects of referencing and crediting the artifacts of research.
+The Earth Science Information Partners (ESIP)—a community of Earth and data scientists focused on the collection, stewardship, and use of Earth science data, information, and knowledge in response to societal needs—created the Research Artifact Citation Cluster to examine all aspects of referencing and crediting the artifacts of research.
 The cluster examined whether the CRediT taxonomy, and others, could be applied across a broad range of research artifacts.
 Through guided sessions and structured discussions, we learned valuable lessons about these taxonomies—including that no one taxonomy suffices in all cases—and about how different communities approach crediting and attribution.

 Mapping Out Who Does What